-Alternative 2 allows for greater prescription of cattle rotation throughout the allotment.
+Alternative 2 is a prescriptive cattle rotation throughout the allotments.
 Use of prescriptions could be designed to protect sensitive species by limiting grazing during important phenological stages of sensitive plant development.
-The advantage is that it would allow a more precise timing of grazing.
-The disadvantage is that this alternative would require a greater degree of herd management and monitoring, both actions are sometimes not as thorough as originally designed.
+The advantage would be in the certainty of the timing of grazing BLM could coordinate with permittee to exclude cattle from sensitive plant areas although this could still be accomplished in the proposed action.
+The disadvantage is that this alternative would require more intense herd management in the sense that ranch staff would need to spend more labor hours moving cattle through the increased number of rotations and pastures.
 With a lack of on-the-ground management, for whatever reason, there would be the potential for cattle to remain longer in areas with sensitive plants which could allow a greater degree of impacts to plants and habitat.